 Earlier this year, the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) issued an alert with safety tips for restaurants and food/beverage businesses to protect their workers from coronavirus exposure as they move to meet the demand for curbside pickup and takeout services.
-As an owner of a restaurant or food businesses that is shifting towards greeting guests and offering takeout, it is essential to not only keep a safe and clean environment for the customers, but for your team too.
+As an owner of a restaurant or food business that is shifting towards greeting guests and offering takeout, it is essential to not only keep a safe and clean environment for the customers but for your team too.

 The pandemic has taught us the need to be more thorough in our cleaning and more stringent with our safety practices.
 Keeping your team healthy and happy is essential to survive this challenging time.

 How Food Businesses Can Stay Safe During COVID-19

 Whether your business has always offered curbside pickup or takeout or has just implemented this service since COVID-19, it is essential you take essential steps to protect your team.

 - Encourage workers to stay home if they are sick